GGalupo/readme-template/README.md

 gh repo clone GGalupo/readme-template
 ```

-* Does your user have to configure some environment variables to run the project?
+* Is some environment variable needed to run the project?

 ### Setting the environment variables